gvwilson/sdxpy/src/parse/index.md

 (in this case,
 that the objects being compared have the same
 [%g concrete_class "concrete class" %]).
-If the child class needs to do any more checking
-(for example, that the characters in two `Lit` objects are the same) it calls up to the parent method first, then adds its own tests.
+If the [%i "child class" %]child class[%/i%] needs to do any more checking (for example, that the characters in two `Lit` objects are the same) it calls up to the parent method first, then adds its own tests.